isomerpages/moe-meridianpri/_our-partners/Parents Support Group.md

 <p align="justify">The parent volunteers have been contributing their time, talents and thoughts to help make the school a safer place for our children to learn in, making school life more vibrant and exciting.</p>

-Parent Support Group Registration Form: <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSd1sbnVu7jsHsGg9LZVMCN3LASX6hfk27k0h8mpIbGjFoFrUg/viewform?pli=1"> Click Here</a>
+Parent Support Group Registration Form: <a href="https://docs.google.com/forms/d/e/1FAIpQLSd1sbnVu7jsHsGg9LZVMCN3LASX6hfk27k0h8mpIbGjFoFrUg/viewform?pli=1"> Click Here</a>

 The Committee comprises of: